gravityforms/gravityformscli/readme.txt

 *  import - Imports entries.
 *  list - Displays a list of entries.
 *  update - Updates an entry.

+= Entry Notifications =

+wp gf entry notification [command]

+Commands:

+*  get - Returns the notifications for the given entry.
+*  send - Sends the notifications for the given entry.

 = Misc Tools =